Rent Control Hurts Housing

 Rent Control:

-We Need More Housing, Not More Failed Policies
+Rent Stabilization is Rent Control.
+We Need More Housing, Not More Failed Policies.

 Academic research and experience show that rent control doesn’t work.